-File the Form 410 within 10 days of receiving \$1,000 in contributions.
-The date this form is postmarked is the date it is considered filed.
+When: File Form 410 within 10 days of receiving \$2,000 in contributions.
+The date this form is postmarked or e-filed is the date it is considered filed.

-A recipient committee qualifying during the 16 days prior to an election in which it must file preelection statements must file a Form 410 (or the information required on a Form 410) by fax, guaranteed overnight delivery, or personal delivery within 24 hours of qualification with the filing officer who will receive the committee's original disclosure statements.
-A Form 410 must also be filed with the Secretary of State within 10 days.
+A recipient committee qualifying during the 16 days prior to an election in which it must file pre-election statements must file a Form 410 within 24 hours of qualification with the filing officer who will receive the committee's original disclosure statements.
+Form 410 must also be filed with the Secretary of State within 10 days.

-A recipient committee qualifying during the 16 days prior to an election in which the committee makes independent expenditures or \$1,000 or more to support or oppose a candidate in that election must file the Form 410 (or the information contained on the Form 410) within 24 hours of qualification with the filing officer who will receive the committee's original disclosure statements and with the filing officer(s) for the candidate(s) supported or opposed by the independent expenditure.
+A recipient committee qualifying during the 90 days prior to an election or on the date of the election in which the committee makes independent expenditures of \$1,000 or more to support or oppose a candidate in that election must file Form 410 within 24 hours of qualification with the filing officer who will receive the committee's original disclosure statements and with the filing officer(s) for the candidate(s) supported or opposed by the independent expenditure.

 These filings must be made by fax, guaranteed overnight delivery, personal delivery, or online (if online filing is available).

-WHERE TO FILE:
+Where:

+All Committees

-All Committees County, School & District Committees: Send Original and one copy to: Send Copy to: Secretary of State Political Reform Division County Clerk-Recorder 1500 11th Street, Room 495 1055 Monterey St. Ste.
-D120 Sacramento CA 95814 San Luis Obispo CA 93408
+Send Original and one copy to:

+Secretary of State Political Reform Division 1500 11th St Rm 495 Sacramento, CA 95814 County, School, and District

+Send Copy to:

+County Clerk-Recorder 1055 Monterey St Ste D120 San Luis Obispo, CA 93408

-You will receive written notification from the Secretary of State's Office assigning an identification number to your committee.
-(Identification numbers are also posted on the Secretary of State's web site at www.cal-access.ss.ca.gov.)
+You will receive written notification from the Secretary of State assigning a Committee Identification number to your committee.
+(Identification numbers are also posted on the Secretary of State's website at www.cal-access.ss.ca.gov.)
 See appropriate Campaign Disclosure Manual and California Form 410 for additional instructions and filing requirements.